luop0812/HPRC_IntroHPC/_episodes/11-cluster.md

 The real work on a cluster gets done by the compute nodes.
 Compute nodes come in many shapes and sizes, but generally are dedicated to doing all of the heavy lifting that needs doing.
 All interaction with the compute nodes is handled by a specialized piece of software called a scheduler.
 We use the LSF on Ada and Slurm on Terra.
 We can view all of the worker nodes with the `lshosts` command on Ada and `sinfo -o %n` on Terra.
-But this would be overwhelming since we have over 800 compute nodes on Ada and over 300 compute nodes on Terra, so we'll abbreviate it instead.
+Below is an example on Terra.

 ```
-sinfo -o %n |head -20
+sinfo -o %n |more
 ```
 {: .bash}
 ```